Workout At Home Using Dumbbells: Turn Your Space Into a Strength Zone

 This is the dumbbell workout I’d give to anyone — beginner or advanced — because the dumbbells meet you where you are.
 They get heavier when you get stronger.

 Ready to get after it?
-Good.
-Grab your dumbbells — and let’s go to work.
+Let’s go to work.

 You probably want to get in shape and lose weight, but don’t want to join a gym or class.